plone/training/docs/react/reusable_component.md

 ## Create A Reusable component

-To reuse the markup of a FAQ item we will split up the code.
+To reuse the markup of a FAQ item, we will split up the code.
-The app component will contain just the data of the FAQ item and will render a newly created sub component called {file}`FaqItem`.
+The app component will contain just the data of the FAQ item and will render a newly created subcomponent called `FaqItem`.
-The data is passed to the sub component using properties.
+The data is passed to the subcomponent using properties.
-In the {file}`FaqItem` component you will have access to the properties with {file}`props.question` for example.
+In the `FaqItem` component, you will have access to the properties with `props.question`.
 The {file}`App.js` code will be changed to:

 ```{code-block} jsx